Physical Therapists Using Clinical Analysis To Discuss The Art And Science Behind Running and The Stuff We Put On Our Feet

 Positives: Not foot specific, durable, soft yet thin

-Negatives: Maybe slightly too thick for race day
+Negatives: Maybe slightly too thick for "all-out" race day

 Writer's Picks: Senior Contributor Andrea Myers